 Best Direct Access Broker and Trading Platform 2022

 Retail brokers offer zero commissions these days.
-So why should you consider using the best direct access brokers and trading platforms instead and what makes an day trading broker?
+So why should you consider using the best direct access brokers and trading platforms instead and what makes an day trading platform?

 Order execution speed!

-Online stock brokers like TD Ameritrade and Robinhood receive your orders and send them to 3rd party venues instead of sending them to the stock exchange.
+The best stock trading platforms like TD Ameritrade and Robinhood receive your orders and send them to 3rd party venues instead of sending them to the stock exchange.
 This can have an impact on the order execution speed, especially if you place market orders.

 Since order execution speed matters the most day trading thousands of shares per order, day trading brokers specialized in providing clients with high-speed direct access platforms and servers as close as possible to the New York Stock Exchange, Nasdaq, and the Electronic Exchange Network.